sudo(8) — Linux manual page

 terminal is present).
 This prevents the -k option from

-session.
-See the timestamp_type option in sudoers(5) for
+terminal session.
+See the timestamp_type option in

-from a .logout file.
+revoke sudo, permissions from a .logout file.

 When used in conjunction with a command or an option that

-may require a password, this option will cause sudo to
+may require a password, this option will cause sudo, to

 ignore the user's cached credentials.
-As a result, sudo
+As a result, sudo,

 will prompt for a password (if one is required by the